-This is a no-BS place for intelligent discussion and empowerment of the Asian male community in the Western world.
+This is a no-BS place for logical discussion and empowerment of the Asian male community in the world.
 What can we all do to improve our overall standard as men?
 How can this in turn improve our image, and allow Asian men to be perceived as more masculine, sociable, and attractive?
 You will find answers here, as well as other “Asian issues” that may be raised.

 I described my life’s transformation above, and for all those of you out there who want to transform your lives – you can too.
 All it takes is three steps, which I shall name the Three A’s.
 Admittance, Awareness, and Action.
 It’s like rehab in a way.
 First, you must admit that you have a problem – you are not happy with your life, and which specific areas you would like to improve.
 Second, you must be aware of the steps you need to take to make these changes, and this, hopefully, is where this blog comes in.
 Third, you must take action.
 The first step is the easiest, while the last step is the hardest.
 You must stay focused on your goal, and have a single-minded determination to push forward and obtain what you desire.